samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 This all worked remarkably well considering the crude nature of the algorithm, so I next added a custom wind correction function to allow for operation in wind without GPS-derived wind estimation.
 The function takes the original windspeed and direction estimation determined by ArduPlane at initialisation of the script and calculates the corrected ground speed and ground course based on the current UAV magnetic heading.

 When the script is started, the UAV home position and last known wind measurements are used to initialise the navigation controller.
-The airspeed setpoint, diastance to home, and magnetic heading are all that is required for the controller to function, and my testing proves that it always returns the UAV to the vicinity of home.
+The airspeed setpoint, distance to home, and magnetic heading are all that is required for the controller to function, and my testing proves that it always returns the UAV to the vicinity of home.
 Indeed, if low or zero wind speeds are present, the UAV will often end up orbiting or performing a figure of eight pattern around the home point once reached!
 The video below shows a brief summary of the performance of the navigation controller in the simulator.

 {% include embed/youtube.html id='y_hJwu-_NvM' %}

 Before moving on to hardware testing, I regression tested the operation of the geofence failsafes, which is also shown in the summary video.
-The inclusion of a 'RTL check' in the script, to prevent setting a new flight mode if the current flight mode is RTL, ensures that the automated RTL action is not overriden at any point unless commanded by the operator and was swwn to function as expected during SITL testing.
+The inclusion of a 'RTL check' in the script, to prevent setting a new flight mode if the current flight mode is RTL, ensures that the automated RTL action is not overridden at any point unless commanded by the operator and was shown to function as expected during SITL testing.

 # Hardware Testing